9 Commando Roll of Honour

 Killed in action or died of wounds

-Private Leslie Matthews, from Blackpool, was reported missing presumed killed in action during operations at Monte Ornito and Monte Faito, Italy.
+Private Leslie Matthews from Blackpool was reported missing presumed killed in action during operations at Monte Ornito and Monte Faito, Italy.
 He has no known grave.
+His name is on a marble roll of honour on Monte Ornito.

 No 9 Commando